Lavrov says Russia's objectives in Ukraine now extend beyond eastern Donbas region - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Rob Picheta, Tim Lister and Oren Liebermann contributed to this report.
+CNN’s Rob Picheta, Tim Lister, Kostan Nechyporenko and Oren Liebermann contributed to this report.